connar/connar.github.io/content/posts/dllinjection.md

 	printf("[#] Press <Enter> To Write ... ");
 	getchar();

-	// Write the DLL name to the allocated memory in the target process if (!WriteProcessMemory(hProcess, pAddress, DllName, dwSizeToWrite, &lpNumberOfBytesWritten) || lpNumberOfBytesWritten != dwSizeToWrite) {
+	// Write the DLL name to the allocated memory in the target process. if (!WriteProcessMemory(hProcess, pAddress, DllName, dwSizeToWrite, &lpNumberOfBytesWritten) || lpNumberOfBytesWritten != dwSizeToWrite) {
 		printf("[!]
 WriteProcessMemory Failed With Error : %d \n", GetLastError());
 		return FALSE;